Virtual Student Organization Center

 - Spend 10 minutes each day reflecting on the Scriptures

-- Find a parish that is offering a livestream of Sunday Mass
+- Find a parish that is offering live stream of Sunday Mass

 - Check out different ways to practice mindfulness and meditation